Sicilian Defence: Moscow Variation: 3.Bb5+

 After 1.e4 c5 2.Nf3 d6, White's most important alternative to 3.d4 is 3.Bb5+, known as the Moscow Variation or Canal–Sokolsky Attack.
 Grandmasters sometimes choose this variation when they wish to avoid theory; for instance, it was played by Garry Kasparov in the online game Kasparov–The World.
 Experts in this line include GMs Sergei Rublevsky and Tomáš Oral.
-The current World Champion Magnus Carlsen has also played this variation extensively.
+Former World Champion Magnus Carlsen has also played this variation extensively.
 Black can block the check with 3...Bd7, 3...Nc6 or 3...Nd7.
 The position after 3...Nc6 can also be reached via the Rossolimo Variation after 1.e4 c5 2.Nf3 Nc6 3.Bb5 d6.

 Most common is 3...Bd7, when after 4.Bxd7+ Qxd7, White can either play 5.0-0 followed by c3 and d4, or 5.c4 in the style of the Maróczy Bind.